 Biochemistry - AS.020.305

-Undergraduate students July 3 - August 4 Homewood Campus
+Undergraduate students May 26 - June 26 Homewood Campus

 3 Credits Status: Open Save this Course View Saved Courses

-The molecules responsible for the life processes of animals, plants and microbes will be examined.
-The structures, biosynthesis, degradation and interconversion of the major cellular constituents including carbohydrates, lipids, proteins and nucleic acids will illustrate the similarity of the biomolecules and metabolic processes involved in diverse forms of life.
+The molecules responsible for the life processes of animals, plants, and microbes will be examined.
+The structures, biosynthesis, degradation, and interconversion of the major cellular constituents, including carbohydrates, lipids, proteins, and nucleic acids will illustrate the similarity of the biomolecules and metabolic processes involved in diverse forms of life.

 This course is open to Sophomores, Juniors, and Seniors only.